mahin12/portfolio-master/content/projects/SmartEnglish.md

 showInProjects: true
 ---

 A project where I learnt the scrum and agile methodology.
+And got my hands dirty on the Software Quality Assurance.